The Master (Doctor Who)

-The Master, or Missy, is a recurring character in the British science fiction television series Doctor Who and its associated spin-off works.
-They are a renegade alien Time Lord and the childhood friend and later archenemy of the title character, the Doctor.
-They were most recently portrayed by Sacha Dhawan.
+The Master, or "Missy" (short for "Mistress") in their female incarnation, is a recurring character and one of the main antagonists of the British science fiction television series Doctor Who and its associated spin-off works.

 Multiple actors have played the Master since the character's introduction in 1971.
 Within the show's narrative, the change in actors and subsequent change of the character's appearance is sometimes explained as the Master taking possession of other characters' bodies or as a consequence of regeneration, which is a biological attribute that allows Time Lords to survive fatal injuries or old age.